amixaam/FileShare/readme.md

 | `port`      | Port to listen on                         | `8080`          |
 | `dotfiles`  | Show or hide hidden files and directories | `true`          |
 | `domain`    | Domain to use for links                   | `localhost`     |

+Check out the [example config file](fileshare.yaml) for an example of how to configure the server.